DefinitelyTyped/DefinitelyTyped/README.md

 It is more appropriate to import the module using the `import foo = require("foo");` syntax.
 Nevertheless, if you want to use a default import like `import foo from "foo";` you have two options:
 - you can use the [`--allowSyntheticDefaultImports` compiler option](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-1-8.html#support-for-default-import-interop-with-systemjs) if your module runtime supports an interop scheme for non-ECMAScript modules, i.e. if default imports work in your environment (e.g. Webpack, SystemJS, esm).
-- you can use the [`--esModuleInterop` compiler option](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-7.html#support-for-import-d-from-cjs-form-commonjs-modules-with---esmoduleinterop) if you want TypeScript to take care of non-ECMAScript interop (since Typescript 2.7).
+- you can use the [`--esModuleInterop` compiler option](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-7.html#support-for-import-d-from-cjs-form-commonjs-modules-with---esmoduleinterop) if you want TypeScript to take care of non-ECMAScript interop (since TypeScript 2.7).

 #### A package uses `export =`, but I prefer to use default imports.
 Can I change `export =` to `export default`?